-The Franklin Street Arts Collective (FRANK Gallery) will accept applications for a one-year emerging-artist apprentice program on November 1, 2018.
-The residency will run from June 2019 to July 2020.
+The Franklin Street Arts Collective (FRANK Gallery) will accept applications for a one-year emerging-artist apprentice program.
+The unpaid residency will run from September 2019 to August 2020.
 It will provide the selected artist with the benefits of a FRANK membership.
 These include exhibition opportunities in the gallery, mentorship from professional artists, and unrivaled access to the professional arts community in Chapel Hill and the Triangle.

 “Our Emerging Artist Program gives promising young artists a unique opportunity to hone their artistic skills and learn the business behind art while being supported by a group of creative and professional local artists,” says Natalie Knox, the gallery manager.

 The apprentice artist will be expected to fulfill the duties of a member artist, which include: working in the gallery; serving on gallery committees; hosting artist talks and/or workshops; and assisting in developing a community outreach exhibit.

 The artist will be selected primarily on the strength of his or her artwork.
 Apprenticeship will last for one year.
 Applicants must be under 35 years old.
 Individuals from groups underrepresented in visual arts organizations are encouraged to apply.
 All qualified applicants will receive consideration without regard to race, color, religion, sexual orientation, gender identity, or national origin.